 While newspaper editorials pulled no punches in their condemnation of abortion, the ad departments often undermined their efforts by selling increasing numbers of ads to abortion providers.
 In 1904, Dr. Rudolph Holmes set out to address this grievance by convincing the Chicago Medical Society to form a Committee on Criminal Abortion.
 The committee then went after all the papers in Chicago who sold "veiled" ads to abortion providers.
 Despite, significant loss in ad revenue, most papers succumbed to Dr. Holmes' request for fear of the exposure he would have brought were they to continue such practice.
 The result was, that while "a typical issue of the Chicago Tribune in March 1905 contained seventeen abortion ads," by the end of the year, "there were no noticeable ads for abortionists [left]."39

 On top of the public pressure applied both by the medical community and by the major media outlets, there also was a growing commitment to establishing more practical support measures to help pregnant, unmarried women.
-In 1895, Chicago, itself was known to have dozens of shelters for just such women.
+In 1895, Chicago alone had dozens of shelters for just such women.
 Eventually, though, the victories gained by the pro-life movement began to be undermined and reversed.
 Abortionists, instead of advertising in the newspaper, printed up thousands of business cards to be directly distributed in brothels and boarding-houses.
 "Chicago abortionists had their own legal department, with witnesses on tap and ready to swear that 'the young woman had an operation elsewhere and the doctor was merely performing a life-saving operation'."40 Many of those who had worked so tirelessly in opposing abortion fell into public despair as their efforts began to fade.
 Dr. Holmes lamented in 1908:

 I have come to the conclusion that the public does not want, the profession does not want, the women in particular do not want, any aggressive campaign against the crime of abortion.
 I have secured evidence.
 I have asked different physicians, who either had direct knowledge of crime against the prisoner before the bar or who could testify as to general reputation, to come and testify.
 They promised to come, but when the time for trial is at hand no one appears.41